Unicode subscripts and superscripts: Latin, Greek, Cyrillic, and IPA tables

-Superscript and subscript ё, ї, й, ў etc. are handled with diacritics, 𞀵̈ 𞁌̈ 𞀸̆ 𞁁̆ etc. Many of the Cyrillic characters were added to the Cyrillic Extended-D block, which was added to the free Gentium and Andika fonts with version 6.2 in February 2023.
+Superscript and subscript ё, ї, й, ў, ќ etc. are handled with diacritics, 𞀵̈ 𞁌̈ 𞀸̆ 𞁁̆ 𞀹́ etc. Many of the Cyrillic characters were added to the Cyrillic Extended-D block, which was added to the free Gentium and Andika fonts with version 6.2 in February 2023.

-See also small caps in Unicode.
+See also Unicode Small caps, Fullwidths, and Mathematical alphanumerics.

 Superscript IPA

 The Latin Extended-F block was created for the remaining superscript IPA letters.
 They are supported by the free Gentium and Andika fonts.
-Additional superscript characters for historical and para-IPA letters are scheduled to be released with version 18 of the Unicode Standard in 2026.
+Additional superscript characters for historical and para-IPA letters were be released with version 18 of the Unicode Standard in 2026.

 Consonant letters

 The Unicode characters for superscript (modifier) IPA and extIPA consonant letters are as follows.
 The entire Latin Extended-F block is dedicated to superscript IPA.
-Characters for sounds with secondary articulation are set off in parentheses and placed below the base letters.
-Asterisks mark superscript characters scheduled for release with Unicode 18 in 2026.
+Characters for sounds with secondary articulation are set off in parentheses and placed below the letter for the primary articulation.
+Many were published with Unicode 18 in September 2026, and so will display as tofu without an updated font.